 2. Install the tripod mount.

-The included tripod stand is secured to the R10 unit magnetically — be careful when the magnet in the stand is near electronic devices such as computers and tablets.
+The included tripod stand is secured to the R10 unit magnetically.
+Be careful to not put the magnet in the stand in close proximity to electronic devices such as computers and tablets.

 The tripod mount can only be installed one way.
 Insert the top part (with the Garmin Logo) into the back of the R10 unit, and then open the three tripod legs so that they are fully extended.